ONLINE TRANSNATIONAL TRAINING WORKSHOP FOR JUDGES, PROSECUTORS AND LAWYERS

 The group-exercise will focus on application of the LM test before national courts, with special attention on the burden of proof and the instruments of horizontal and vertical cooperation available.
 In order to promote active engagement, participants will be divided in small-groups, hosted in different online rooms, and will discuss the proposed case together with facilitators from the TRIIAL project team.

 - a 2-half day online workshop, including lectures and discussion sessions on the most relevant European and national case law, and small group works on case studies;

 - preparatory materials distributed to registered participants in advance of the training.
-Notably, you will be provided access to the TRIIAL online training platform, which includes a background module on the European rule of law and the mechanisms for its enforcement, a dedicated module on the rule of law challenges to judicial cooperation in the field of EU asylum law, and a data-base gathering a selection of the most relevant European and national case law (each decision is elaborated into case sheet in English).
+Notably, you will be provided access to the TRIIAL online training platform, which includes a background module on the European rule of law and the mechanisms for its enforcement, a dedicated module on the rule of law challenges to judicial cooperation under the EAW mechanism, and a data-base gathering a selection of the most relevant European and national case law (each decision is elaborated into case sheet in English).

 Who should attend

 The participation is free of charge.
 Participants will be provided with certificates of participation.